weymanf/construct-pcf-metrics/flyrc/readme.md

-A default flyrc for the concource.ci CLI tool
+A default flyrc for the Concourse CLI